TesfayZ/build-ml-pipeline-for-short-term-rental-prices/README.md

 In this project you will build such a pipeline.

-Link to wait and bias account : https://wandb.ai/tzemuy13-university-of-southampton/projects
+Link to weight and bias account : https://wandb.ai/tzemuy13-university-of-southampton/projects

 link to the github repository : https://github.com/TesfayZ/build-ml-pipeline-for-short-term-rental-prices